 Things to try…

-2, Give them time to experiment.
-Even a day a month, dedicated just to letting the internal resources do whatever they want, to try new ideas.
+2, Give your teams time to experiment.
+Even a day a month, dedicated just to letting the them do whatever they want, to try new ideas.

 3. Give them a forum to show their ideas.
-Celebrate the innovations, even the bad ones, it shows that people are engaged and interested and it will lead to other ideas and other innovations.
+Celebrate the innovations, even the bad ones, show that you are engaged and interested and it will lead to other ideas and other innovations.

 4. Take a chance on the ideas.
-If there are good ideas that come out of the demonstrations act on them, integrate them into your product, start new product lines, go after new markets.
+If there are good ideas act on them, integrate them into your product, start new product lines, go after new markets.

-Innovating from within is a scary concept and claims resources, time and money, that do not always provide immediate return, but you will find that long term the result is a company that is successful and more importantly…is still alive.
+Innovating from within is a scary concept and claims resources, time and money.
+Results are not always immediate but you will find that in the long term the result is a company that is successful and more importantly…is still alive.